Are you 21 or older?

 Cut your plants and hang them upside down in a dark, ventilated room at 60°F and 55% RH for 10–14 days.
 Once stems snap, trim the buds and place them in glass jars for curing.
 Burp daily for the first week, then a few times per week after.
 Within 3–4 weeks, your buds will be perfectly smooth, sweet, and ready to enjoy.

-Final Thoughts on Growing Grape Ape Seeds
+Final Thoughts on Growing Grape Ape Strain

 Grape Ape is a dream indica for growers who love vibrant color, rich aroma, and powerful relaxation.
 Compact, forgiving, and visually striking—it’s perfect for indoor setups or short outdoor seasons.
 With care and patience, this strain rewards you with frosty, purple-tinged buds that smell like candy and smoke like velvet.